aws-cloudformation/aws-cloudformation-resource-providers-organizations/aws-organizations-organization/docs/README.md

 #### FeatureSet

-Specifies the functionality that currently is available to the organization.
+Specifies the feature set supported by the new organization.
+Each feature set supports different levels of functionality.

 _Required_: No